negod/JavaEE7-Archetype/README.md

 This project is a good start for a JavaEE7 project in includes the following..

-..* SL4J with Logback - logging is implemented and should place itself under C:\apps\YourApplicationName ..* SWAGGER Implemetned in the fist Service - When deployed you should get the UI from http://localhost:8080/YourApplicationName/apidocs
++SL4J with Logback - logging is implemented and should place itself under C:\apps\YourApplicationName +SWAGGER Implemetned in the fist Service - When deployed you should get the UI from http://localhost:8080/YourApplicationName/apidocs
-..* Hibernate 4.3.1 - In the archetype a a Javax metamodel of the entities is generated for use with CriteriaBuilder ..* Lombok 1.16.8 - For automatic generation of Getters, Setters, ToString etc with annotations
++Hibernate 4.3.1 - In the archetype a a Javax metamodel of the entities is generated for use with CriteriaBuilder +Lombok 1.16.8 - For automatic generation of Getters, Setters, ToString etc with annotations

 ##### Easiest environment to get up and running fast

-..* Netbeans 8.1
++Netbeans 8.1
-..* JDK8
++JDK8
-..* Glassfish 4.1 ( NOT 4.1.1 )
++Glassfish 4.1 ( NOT 4.1.1 )
-..* Maven 3 >
++Maven 3 >

 This project uses the built in Derby in memory database that is preconfigures in Glassfish 4.1.
 You should be able to compile the project and deploy it directly.